10Person/KROSH/README.md

 **Kr(alin's) O(perating) S(ystem) - H(i)**

-Chosen solely to refrence one of my favorite cartoon characters from when I was young.
+The name was chosen solely to refrence one of my favorite cartoon characters from when I was young.
 (Please don't sue me.)
 That's literally the only reason.

 # Special thanks to: nanobyte: https://www.youtube.com/@nanobyte-dev for teaching me!